Why are prospective buyers seeking the services of other real estate agents?

 So how do you differentiate yourself?

-By giving your future client something useful.
+By giving your future client (your target audience) something useful.
 Something that establishes your authority, and makes you the obvious choice.

 The good news?

 This is exactly what your lead magnet is designed to do.

 A lead magnet is an important piece of any good real estate marketing plan—a valuable piece of a content (think blog posts or other marketing content like market reports) that you offer your website visitors in exchange for their email address or other contact details.

 Lead magnets come in a variety of forms like eBooks, guides, webinars, playbooks.